 2 hours 30 mins north of Sydney – Contributed by James Ian, Travel Collecting

-Port Stephens is a great weekend getaway from Sydney.
+Port Stephens is one of the great short getaways from Sydney.
 It’s a bit too far for a day trip and there is so much to do, you will need a full weekend.

 There are 26 beaches to choose from – from windswept surf beaches to more secluded family friendly ones.
 There are several stunning lookouts, including Gan Gan Lookout and the stunning Tomaree Heads Summit Walk, where you can sweeping shorelines and native bushland.

 Another famous thing to do there – and the highlight of my own trip – is sand tobogganing.
 The Stock Bright sand dunes are huge and sliding down them on a toboggan is super fun.
 The climb back up to the top in soft sand isn’t quite so much fun – but it’s a great workout.

 For adventure lovers, you can also go horseback riding on the beach and even ride a camel.
 The area is also a popular whale watching area and I loved going whale watching in a sailing boat!
 Not only was it great to be out in a sailing boat, the whales were super close!
 There are also plenty of dolphins in the waters around Port Stephens and chances are good of spotting pods of dolphins swimming around.